June 25, 2019

 March 26, 2019

 From puzzles to multiplayer role-playing games, the world of gaming is expansive.
-Let's talk about it!
-We'll discuss tactile games, smartphone games, and video game consoles, such as Xbox and PlayStation.
-Share your favorite games and learn some new ones!
+We discussed tactile games, smartphone games, and video game consoles, such as Xbox and PlayStation.
+Participants shared their favorite games and learned some new ones!

 In this episode, we cover a number of aspects of accessible gaming, including tactile gaming, pc gaming, smart phone gaming, and console gaming.
 Here are the resources we discussed.